marthoc/docker-homeseer/README.md

 This image was inspired by @chasebolt's HomeSeer image (on Docker Hub at cbolt/homeseer), but differs in the following ways:
 - it takes a different approach to installing HomeSeer: this image allows mounting of the entire HomeSeer directory as a volume on the host, preserving installed Plugins across container deletion/creation and allowing simpler portability of the entire HomeSeer install across systems (simply stop the container and copy the entire host directory across systems).
-- it includes additional dependencies required by third-party plugins: `libmono-system-data-datasetextensions4.0-cil` and `mono-devel`.
-- it is based on the "slim" Docker build of Debian Stretch to save space.
+- it is based on mono:5 for increased compatibility.

 @krallin for his "tini" container init process: https://github.com/krallin/tini.